BradenTink/SENG-637/a4/seng637-a4-team_7.md

 # A discussion of what could have been done to improve the mutation score of the test suites

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing
+Mutation testing is useful for not only checking the code, but checking the testing process.

+Advantages:
+- Can find new bugs/issues
+- Fairly automated
+- Provides a second layer of testing after unit test
+Disadvantages:
+- Can take a while to run
+- Lots of results to analyze

 # Explain your SELENUIM test case design process
 As a group we decided to perform Selenium testing on homedepot.ca using the Selenium IDE.
 We decided to test functionality that would be often be used by everyday users.
 We excluded making purchases from the test plan.
 Here is a list functions that were tested from the website: